andrewpareles/Crystals-And-Dislocations/README.md

 **_left/first_**: Band plot for a crystal (not shown) that has two periodic directions (see **_below_** for an alternate angle).

 **_right/second_**: Band plot for the same crystal, but the crystal is periodic in only one direction.
-Note the minor differences which are hard to see at first glance (a few lines that now appear in the 1D case): these are the energies of states that live on the edge/boundary that was introduced going from fully periodic to periodic in only one direction.
+Note the minor differences which are hard to see at first glance (a few curves that now appear in the 1D case): these are the energies of states that live on the edge/boundary that was introduced going from fully periodic to periodic in only one direction.

 **_below_**: An alternate view of the **_left/first_** band plot.